CX-UI/ADFS/README.md

 # This Repository is Deprecated

-Current development and releases of NOVA will be through https://github.com/NVSL/linux-nova.
+Current development and releases of ADAM-NOVA will be through https://github.com/CX-UI/ADFS/.

+# ADAM-NOVA is a directory accessed mechanism built on NOVA.
+The full name of ADAM is adaptive directory access mechanismm, which utilizes the strength of both multi-level directory namespace and full name direcotry namespace mechanisms.
+Besides, we considered the read/write states and size of direcotries as the factor of namespace evolving, which makes the system maintain a consistent performence during system runtime.

 # NOVA: NOn-Volatile memory Accelerated log-structured file system